 Can ANDI scan an entire site and export reports?

 ANDI is a tool for performing manual inspection of web content.
 It does not have and will never have the capability to run a site-wide scan and produce an exportable report.

 There are many other tools that offer this capability.

 Thanks for asking.
 You made us smile!

 Contact ANDI's Development Team

-I have an idea or issue!
+I have an ANDI feature request!

-If you have an idea for ANDI or an issue with its behavior, create an issue on the GitHub page.
-For issues, please provide a link to a page with the issue.
+That's wonderful!
+If you have an idea for how to make ANDI better, please create an issue on the GitHub page and explain away.